suljov/Kali-update-and-tool-install/README.md

 # Kali linux system update and tool install script.

-This script i made for making the installation of a new Kali Linux VM:s more automatic and easier.
+This script i made is for making the installation of a new Kali Linux more automatic and easier.
 The script will install the basic and essential tools atleast i use etc.